 Laundry is done once a week.
 All bed linen is provided and is laundered once a week.
 Towels are not provided.

 Plumpton College is located in the magnificent English countryside at the foot of the South Downs, and only 20 minutes away from the popular tourist resort of Brighton.
+The college has excellent facilities for horse riding and wall climbing, and with acres of forests and hills, and great access to water sports and adventure facilities in the local area, this marvellous outdoors area provides students with an excellent opportunity to undertake many exciting outdoor activities and sports.

 The College has one of the largest agricultural estates of all Colleges in England, covering over 890 hectares of farmed land and woodland, which also includes ancient semi-natural woodlands, chalk downland, a network of small streams.
 Its proximity to the South Coast with its varied coastal habitats is also an advantage.
 The estate is managed for habitat conservation, agriculture, forestry, gamekeeping as well as general recreation.
 Setting in an area of outstanding natural beauty in the centre of the South Downs National Park, the Plumpton College offers a tranquil, safe, and state-of-the-art learning environment.